5 things to know about escalation in the Middle East

 AFSC mourns all who have been killed or injured.
 As we have throughout our history, AFSC opposes violence in all its forms.
 We will keep up our work for the changes needed to end violence and build a just and lasting peace.

-The best way to stop this violence—in Lebanon, in the West Bank, in Gaza, and across the region—is for the U.S. to enact an immediate arms embargo on Israel while demanding a cease-fire in Gaza.
-The Biden administration has the power to stop the flow of weapons to Israel and end U.S. complicity in genocide and war crimes.
-These actions would end violence in Gaza and reduce tensions in the region.
+There is a clear path to stop this violence in Lebanon, Gaza, the West Bank, and across the region.
+The U.S. must enact an immediate arms embargo on Israel and demand a permanent cease-fire in Gaza.
+These actions would end the genocide in Gaza and reduce tensions in the region.

-As we keep up our call for peace, it is important to understand the context in which this violence is taking place.
+As we keep up our call for peace, understanding the context is crucial.
 Here are five things you need to know:

 On Oct.
-8, 2023, Hezbollah fired rockets toward Israel and Israel bombed Lebanon.
+8, 2023, Hezbollah fired rockets toward Israeli military bases located in Lebanese territory occupied by Israel since 1967.
+Israel responded by bombing Lebanon.
 Hezbollah said its attacks were a response to Israel’s attacks on Gaza, which came after the Oct.
 7 Hamas attack in Israel.

 Between Oct.
 8, 2023 and Sept.
 6, 2024, there were 9,613 armed exchanges between Israel and parties in Lebanon, according to the Armed Conflict Location and Event Data.
-Eighty-two percent of attacks were carried out by Israel.
-Israel attacks killed at least 646 people in Lebanon, including at least 133 civilians, and displaced 100,000 Lebanese citizens.
-These attacks included the July 30 assassination of Hezbollah leader Fuad Shuker in Beirut.
+Israel has carried out 82% of these attacks, killing at least 646 people in Lebanon and displacing 100,000 more.

-During the same period, Hezbollah and other groups in Lebanon carried out 1,768 attacks against Israel, killing at least 32 Israelis.
-These attacks have forced approximately 60,000 Israelis from their homes.
+During the same period, Hezbollah and other groups in Lebanon carried out 1,768 attacks against Israel.
+At least 32 Israelis have been killed and around 60,000 have been forced from their homes.

-Prior to the September pager attack in Lebanon, Hezbollah had said that it would end its attacks on Israel if Israel agreed to a permanent cease-fire in Gaza.
-However, Israel has indicated that it is ready to escalate the conflict with HezboIlah.
+Hezbollah had said that it would end its attacks on Israel if Israel agreed to a permanent cease-fire in Gaza.
+Yet Israel has only continued to escalate the conflict with HezboIlah.

-Videos have emerged in Lebanon showing explosions in supermarkets, phone repair stores, hospitals, homes, and even at funerals.
+On Sept.
+17 and 18, 2024, Israel remotely exploded electronic devices allegedly belonging to members of Hezbollah.
+Videos show explosions in supermarkets, hospitals, homes, and even at funerals.
 Those who triggered these explosions had no way of knowing who was holding these devices or where they were.
-Many who were injured or killed were not involved in active conflict, including a diplomat, doctors, and other civilians.
+Many of the people injured or killed were not involved in active conflict, including a diplomat, doctors, and other civilians, and a 9-year-old girl.

 Under international law, such indiscriminate attacks are considered war crimes.
 The use of booby traps is also explicitly prohibited by a treaty that both Israel and Lebanon have signed.
-The international community must hold those responsible for violations of the law accountable.
+The U.S. and international community must hold accountable those responsible for violations of the law.

 The escalation in Lebanon and the attacks carried out by both Hezbollah and Israel stem directly from Israel’s genocide in Gaza.
-In just under a year, Israel has killed at least 41,000 Palestinians and displaced over 90% of Gaza’s population.
+Over the past year, Israel has killed at least 41,000 Palestinians and displaced over 90% of Gaza’s population.
 Children are starving.
 Polio and other diseases are spreading.

 This year has also seen record levels of violence in the West Bank.
 Since Oct.
 7, at least 700 Palestinians have been killed by Israeli soldiers and settlers in the West Bank.
 Nearly a quarter of those killed have been children.
 At least 10,700 Palestinians in the West Bank have been detained, and over 4,500 have been forcibly displaced.

 The path toward peace is clear.
 Hezbollah has pledged to stop its attacks on Israel if there is a cease-fire in Gaza.
-A cease-fire would not only end the genocide in Gaza but also prevent a catastrophic regional war.
+A cease-fire would end the genocide in Gaza and prevent a catastrophic regional war.

-4. U.S. weapons and support for Israel are fueling violence in the region.
+4. The U.S. must stop fueling violence in the region.

-Over the last year, the U.S. has provided Israel with more than $20 billion in military aid and support.
+Over the last year, the U.S. has provided Israel with more than $20 billion in military assistance and support.
 Even while claiming to support cease-fire efforts, the U.S. has shipped Israel bombs that are being used to obliterate families in Gaza.
-If the U.S. stopped sending Israel new weapons, it is estimated that Israel would run out of key armaments in less than two months.
+Israel has also deployed U.S. bombs against people in Lebanon.

 U.S. funding for Israel has continued for decades despite global concerns over Israeli policies and actions, providing $3.8 billion in military funding annually.
 The U.S. keeps up its support even as Israel refuses a cease-fire, opposes a Palestinian state, and faces accusations of war crimes and genocide.